vuejs/rfcs/active-rfcs/0000-function-api.md

 # Adoption strategy

 The proposed APIs are all new additions and can be introduced in a completely backwards compatible way.
-However, the new APIs can replace many of the existing options and makes them unnecessary in the long run.
-Being able to drop some of these old options will result in considerably smaller bundle size and better performance.
+No code needs to be rewritten (this excludes breaking changes introduced in other RFCs).
+If you do not plan to use this API, then this RFC does not affect you.

+However, there are a range of features that are now covered by both the 2.x options and function-based APIs.
+For users only using function-based APIs, some code can be dropped in return for a smaller and faster runtime.

 Therefore we are planning to provide two builds for 3.0: